 The East Coast Trail has a lot to offer hikers of all experience levels.

-It’s true, some trails cover vast distances over challenging terrain, but other trails are short, stay close to sea level, and can easily be explored by anyone.
+While it’s true that some trails cover vast distances over challenging terrain, other trails are short, stay close to sea level, and can easily be explored by anyone.

 Because you’re reading this page there’s a good chance you’re not exactly sure which trail is right for you, in which case it’s probably best to start out on an easy trail like Silver Mine Head Path and work your way up from there, perhaps trying Cape Spear Path from Cape Spear to North Head next if you’re feeling up to it.

 - Visit Middle Cove beach (130m)